 Once your resume reaches an actual human, you have approximately six seconds to make an impression.
 That’s right—the average amount of time spent scanning a resume is six seconds.
 You will notice that I said “scanning,” and not “reading.”
 This is because no one reads your entire resume.
 You need to think of your resume as a marketing tool, and the resume summary section as your headline that conveys your key messages.

 A well-written summary quickly conveys your track record of success.
 It gives concrete examples of how you have added value in your current or previous positions.
 In short, it should immediately make the person reading it think, “I need to speak with this candidate.”

 You should tailor your resume to each position for which you apply.
 Special focus should be given to the resume summary section, as it quickly communicates what you can bring to the table for the role.

 Focus your summary on your core strengths and what you bring to the role, as well as your major achievements.
 Most importantly, convey why you are the answer to the hiring manager’s pressing business need.
 Think of your resume summary as your written elevator pitch.
 It occupies premium real estate on your resume, so make it shine—after all, it will communicate succinctly who you are and what you value.
 Never underestimate the importance of a first impression.
 And never underestimate the importance of a succinct, clear, and powerfully worded resume summary.

-Here’s an example of an effective resume summary section:
+Here’s an example of an effective summary section:

-Financial service professional successful at advertising multi-billion dollar corporations, small businesses, and individual clients.
+Financial services professional successful at advertising multi-billion dollar corporations, small businesses, and individual clients.
 Areas of expertise include asset allocation, investment strategy, and risk management.